Vaccine Info

 nOPV2 Polio Vaccine Clinical Trials, Efficacy, Dosage, Side Effects

 The type 2 novel oral polio (nOPV2) vaccine was produced by Indonesia-based PT Biofarma and is derived from the live, infectious virus.
-It has been 'triple-locked' using genetic engineering to prevent it from becoming harmful and producing a mutation.
-As a result, nOPV2 is reported to be more genetically stable than previous oral polio vaccines (OPV), with a lower risk of reversion to neurovirulence and less likely to mutate and cause paralysis.
-The nOPV2 vaccine development began in 2011 and was developed as attenuated serotype two polioviruses derived from a modified Sabin 2 infectious cDNA clone.
+It has been 'triple-locked' through genetic engineering to prevent it from becoming harmful or producing mutations.
+As a result, nOPV2 is reported to be more genetically stable than previous oral polio vaccines (OPV), with a lower risk of reversion to neurovirulence and reduced likelihood of mutations that can cause paralysis.
+The nOPV2 vaccine began development in 2011 and is an attenuated serotype two poliovirus derived from a modified Sabin 2 infectious cDNA clone.
 OPV2 Candidate 1 (S2/cre5/S15domV/rec1/hifi3) and nOPV2 Candidate 2 (S2/S15domV/CpG40) were generated by modifying the Sabin-2 RNA sequence to improve phenotypic stability and make the strains less prone to reversion to virulence.

-On November 13, 2020, the nOPV2 vaccine was deployed under the World Health Organization (WHO) Emergency Use Listing procedure (EUL) to enable rapid field availability in countries affected by Circulating vaccine-derived poliovirus type 2 (cVDPV2) outbreaks.
+On November 13, 2020, the nOPV2 vaccine was deployed under the World Health Organization (WHO) Emergency Use Listing procedure (EUL) to enable rapid field availability in countries affected by circulating vaccine-derived poliovirus type 2 (cVDPV2) outbreaks.
+To minimize the risk of serotype two vaccine-associated paralytic poliomyelitis (VAPP) and cVDPV2, trivalent OPV was withdrawn from routine immunization schedules in 2016, following the certification of global WPV2 eradication.
+This was followed by a worldwide switch from tOPV to bivalent OPV (types 1 and 3).
 The nOPV2 vaccine was WHO-Prequalified in December 2023.
 Using nOPV2 for outbreak response must meet specific WHO requirements under the EUL.
-As of August 2024, approximately 1.1 billion nOPV2 doses administered globally were in Africa.

 The Global Polio Eradication Initiative (GPEIpublished the nOPV2 Frequently Asked Questions, Fact Sheetsheet, and Global cVDPV outbreak country list.
-It also published the Global OPV Stockpile Strategy for the period 2022-2026 and the nOPV2 Safety MonitoringManagement, and Stockpile Strategy guidance manuals.
-As of October 18, 2024, the nOPV2 vaccine is not U.S. FDA-approved.
+It also published the Global OPV Stockpile Strategy for 2022-2026 and the nOPV2 Safety MonitoringManagement, and Stockpile Strategy guidance manuals.
+In December 2024, the Global Health Technologies Coalition honored the nOPV2's development consortium with its 2024 Innovating for Impact Award.
+As of 2025, the nOPV2 vaccine is not FDA-approved in the United States.

 nOPV2 Polio Vaccine Breakthrough Cases

-The U.S. CDC reported that, from January 2023 to June 2024, cVDPV2 outbreaks were linked to nOPV2 use in 19 countries.
+The U.S. CDC reported that in 2024, cVDPV2 outbreaks were linked to the use of nOPV2 in 19 countries.
 These findings highlight that cVDPVs can develop with nOPV2 use when the timing and quality of vaccination responses are suboptimal,

-Since the WHO granted emergency use listing in May 2021, approximately 1.2 billion nOPV2 doses have been administered in more than 35 countries worldwide.
+Since the WHO granted emergency use listing in May 2021, approximately 35 countries have distributed nOPV2 doses.
 The WHO granted prequalification to PT Bio Farma and Biological E. Limited.
-In 2024, Angola, Kenya, Liberia, the Republic of Sudan, and Uganda launched a nOPV2 vaccination campaign.
+In 2024 and 2025, Angola, Indonesia, Kenya, Liberia, the Republic of Sudan, Uganda, Papua New Guinea, and Gaza launched nOPV2 vaccination campaigns.

 nOPV2 Polio Vaccine U.S. CDC

 The U.S. CDC Advisory Committee on Immunization Practices (ACIP) presentations on February 28, 2024, included an Introduction and Considerations for the Potential Use of nOPV2 as an Outbreak Control Measure in the U.S. ACIP presentation on October 19, 2022, confirmed the nOPV2 is more genetically stable and less likely to be associated with the emergence of cVDPV2 and can provide mucosal immunity to limit the virus's spreading among IPV-vaccinated people.
-On September 22, 2023, the CDC reported a preliminary estimate suggesting that cVDPV2 emergencies occur after mOPV2 use at a rate of one emergence per 10 million mOPV2 doses administered; for nOPV2, this rate is approximately ten times lower at one emergence per 100 million doses.
+On September 22, 2023, the CDC reported a preliminary estimate suggesting that cVDPV2 emergencies occur after mOPV2 use at a rate of 1 per 10 million mOPV2 doses administered; for nOPV2, this rate is approximately 10 times lower at 1 per 100 million doses.

 nOPV2 Polio Vaccine Development

-The nOPV2 vaccine's development began in 2011 through a consortium of experts led by the Bill & Melinda Gates Foundation, the U.K. National Institute for Biological Standards and Controls (NIBSC), the U.S. Centers for Disease Control and Prevention (CDC), PATH.org, and the University of California at San Francisco as an essential new tool in the fight against vaccine-derived poliovirus type 2 (cVDPV2).
+The nOPV2 vaccine's development began in 2011 through a consortium of experts led by the Bill & Melinda Gates Foundation, the U.K. National Institute for Biological Standards and Controls (NIBSC), the U.S. Centers for Disease Control and Prevention (CDC), PATH.org, and the University of California at San Francisco as an essential new tool in the fight against cVDPV2.
 Since 2015, PATH has served as the convener of the nOPV2 product development consortium.
-On June 4, 2019, The Lancet published the findings of the initial phase 1 clinical trial conducted in 2017 at the University of Antwerp, which found nOPV2 safe and efficacious.
-In April 2022, the WHO's Strategic Advisory Group of Experts on Immunization (SAGE) noted the safety and genetic stability data on nOPV2, confirming the genetic stability of the vaccine and the non-inferior immunogenicity compared with monovalent oral polio vaccine type 2 (mOPV2).
+On June 4, 2019, The Lancet published the findings of the initial Phase 1 clinical trial conducted in 2017 at the University of Antwerp, which demonstrated that nOPV2 is safe and efficacious.
+In April 2022, the WHO's Strategic Advisory Group of Experts on Immunization (SAGE) noted the safety and genetic stability data on nOPV2, confirming the vaccine's genetic stability and non-inferior immunogenicity compared with the monovalent oral polio vaccine type 2 (mOPV2).
 And nOPV2 is comparable with mOPV2 in terms of viral fecal shedding parameters.
 On March 28, 2023, the SAGE recommended that it be the preferred polio vaccine for response to cVDPV2 outbreaks wherever possible.
 In December 2023, the WHO issued nOPV2 prequalification approval under its EUL regulatory pathway. nOPV2 is the first vaccine to be WHO-prequalified after EUL.

-A phase 3 clinical trial funded by the Bill & Melinda Gates Foundation concluded in February 2024 that the nOPV2 polio vaccine was immunogenic and safe in infants and young children in The Gambia.
+A Phase 3 clinical trial, funded by the Bill & Melinda Gates Foundation, concluded in February 2024, demonstrating that the nOPV2 polio vaccine is immunogenic and safe in infants and young children in The Gambia.
 The data support the licensure and WHO prequalification of nOPV2.

 nOPV2 Polio Vaccine Effectiveness